moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 Perception Pipeline Tutorial
 ============================

-MoveIt! allows for seemless integration of 3D sensors using `Octomap <http://octomap.github.io/>`_.
+MoveIt! allows for seamless integration of 3D sensors using `Octomap <http://octomap.github.io/>`_.
 Once properly configured, you should see something like this in rviz:

 .. image:: perception_configuration_demo.png